-Not covered by the discussed data sets (not part of the soil and not large enough to be resolved in the geological map) are the large alluvial bodies filling large part of the Neckar valley throughout the domain (Riva et al., 2006).
-Up to 30% of the runoff takes place in the subsurface especially during periods of base flow according to a sub-catchment simulation performed for the year 2007.
-In that simulation we used measured precipitation and river discharge data together with the simulated evapotranspiration to calculate the water balance over a whole year.
-While our simulated evapotranspiration rates may be inaccurate, it is implausible that this can account for 30% of the precipitation as in this climate we are almost always energy limited and therefore ET differences are reduced to LAI differences; i.e. the water could have left the domain only through the subsurface.
-Thus, gravel channels are needed to account for this lateral flow.
-Since the valleys in the catchment are often small compared to the limited horizontal resolution of the model, we conceptualize the alluvial bodies as gravel layers underneath all river cells (cells with a mean pressure head >0.1m) and directly next to rivers (riverbanks, i.e., one grid point besides each river cell).
+281 Not covered by the discussed data sets (not part of the soil and not large enough to be resolved in the geological map) are the 282 large alluvial bodies filling large part of the Neckar valley throughout the domain (Riva et al., 2006).
+Up to 30% of the 283 runoff takes place in the subsurface especially during periods of base flow according to a sub-catchment simulation 284 performed for the year 2007.
+In that simulation we used measured precipitation and river discharge data together with the 285 simulated evapotranspiration to calculate the water balance over a whole year.
+While our simulated evapotranspiration rates 286 may be inaccurate, it is implausible that this can account for 30% of the precipitation as in this climate we are almost always 287 energy limited and therefore ET errors will be smaller and mostly related to errors in atmospheric forcings and LAI.
+This 288 implies that the water could only have left the domain through the subsurface.
+Thus, gravel channels are needed to account 289 for this lateral flow.
+Since the valleys in the catchment are often small compared to the limited horizontal resolution of the 290 model, we conceptualize the alluvial bodies as gravel layers underneath all river cells (cells with a mean pressure head 291 >0.1m) and directly next to rivers (riverbanks, i.e., one grid point besides each river cell).
 The assumed gravel layers reach from beneath the soil down to a depth of 8m.
-The gravel cells are parameterized with a high hydraulic conductivity of 1 m/h, a porosity of 0.6 and van-Genuchten parameters of 2 for n and 4m-1 for α (residual saturation is 0.06 cm3/cm3).
-Our setup results in a reasonable distribution of surface and subsurface discharge at the outlet of the catchment and reasonable river - aquifer exchange fluxes.
+The gravel cells are parameterized with a high hydraulic conductivity of 1 m/h, 292 293 a porosity of 0.6 and van-Genuchten parameters of 2 for n and $4m^{-1}$ for $\alpha$ (residual saturation is 0.06 cm/cm).
+Our setup 294 results in a reasonable distribution of surface and subsurface discharge at the outlet of the catchment and reasonable river - 295 acuifer exchange fluxes.
 In addition to the gravel channels, we included a layer of weathered bedrock, which starts below the soil and extents down to a depth of 6m.
 This layer is characterized by substantially larger porosity (0.4) and hydraulic conductivity (0.1 m/h) than the rock below.
 This layer was added to enhance subsurface flow and counter the common occurrence of too shallow water levels if these features are not included.
 Both these changes are realistic when compared to the actual morphology of the Neckar river valley.
 While it is quite narrow in many places, there are still significant alluvial deposits everywhere except the furthest upstream region (which are not considered for this anyway due to the pressure cutoff).
 The choice for the weathered bedrock layer is also reasonable given the temperature and moisture ranges leading to imperfections in the rock layers near the surface.

-Since we enforce no-flow boundary conditions at the subsurface domain boundaries, all water has to eventually reach the surface in order to leave the domain.
-This happens predominantly in areas outside of the Neckar catchment, e.g. in the upper Rhine valley, thus soil-moisture values in this region may be too high.
+303 Since we enforce no-flow boundary conditions at the subsurface domain boundaries, all water has to eventually reach the

+304 surface in order to leave the domain.
+This happens predominantly in areas outside of the Neckar catchment, e.g. in the upper

+305 Rhine valley, thus soil-moisture values in this region may be too high.

-4 Results
+306 4 Results